nstanford5/ticket-sales/ticket-sales.md

 md5: c425745032273893d106fe3de005f15e
 range: 25-28
 ```
-- Line 25 declares a new `parallelReduce` and sets it up to track a single value `ticketsSold`, which is initialized at 0.
+- Line 25 declares a new `{!rsh} parallelReduce` and sets it up to track a single value `ticketsSold`, which is initialized at 0.
 - Line 26 states an `invariant` about our loop that the network token balance will always equal `cost * ticketsSold`.
-- Line 27 states an `invariant` about our loop that the non-network token balance will always equal the initial `supply - ticketsSold`.
+- Line 27 states an `{!rsh} invariant` about our loop that the non-network token balance will always equal the initial `supply - ticketsSold`.
-- Line 28 sets our `while` loop to run until `ticketsSold == supply` at which point it will exit the `parallelReduce`.
+- Line 28 sets our `{!rsh} while` loop to run until `ticketsSold == supply` at which point it will exit the `{!rsh} parallelReduce`.

 It is important to note the relationship between the values above.

 The Reach compiler will check your DApp for *all* of the possibilities related to your program values in an *unbounded* way, bound only by the limits of the data type you are working with.
 Reach will put bounds on those checks as determined by your verification checks.

-By tightly tracking all of the `invariant` values in our `parallelReduce`'s Left-Hand Side (LHS) and in our `while` loop.
+By tightly tracking all of the `{!rsh} invariant` values in our `{!rsh} parallelReduce`'s Left-Hand Side (LHS) and in our `{!rsh} while` loop.
 By relating our assertions back to the contract balance of network tokens and non-network tokens, we can satisfy the Reach Verification Engine to produce no errors.

 Understanding this relationship is key to building Reach DApps.